Have you ever entered a situation and been knocked off your feet by all of the things you didn’t consider?

 7. Old Farm Truck

 An old farm truck is a good option to get around a larger farm.
-You can usually buy one for around $1,000 or less (at least in our area.)
+You can usually buy one for less than what they normally cost (at least in our area.)

-Plus, if you buy one with 4-wheel drive, it could work well for most any type of land.
+Plus, if you buy one with 4-wheel drive, it could work well for almost any type of land.

 Well, hopefully, I’ve given you a few things to think about when making such a large purchase.
 We rolled this decision over for quite some time before we actually made a purchase, and I encourage you to do the same because this vehicle will be a major purchase and huge part of your homestead.